ASKoshelenko/setup_scripts_and_utils/addMailAliases.md

 markdown

-# Email Alias Configuration for Pritunl
+# Email Alias Configuration for mail servers based on Postfix + Roundcube + iRedadmin

 This guide explains how to create a mail alias for Pritunl with SQL command line and set up forwarding to multiple email addresses.